 Suppose you have an initiative called "Operating Model Delivered" that is completed in Q3, but it is started in Q2.
 So, you have three options:

-- Explain to your stakeholders that this style of roadmap is simply to agree on the scope and sequence of delivery, not the duration because we don't know the resource allocation and it is not possible to work out the duration.
+Explain to your stakeholders that this style of roadmap is simply to agree on the scope and sequence of delivery, not the duration because we don't know the resource allocation and it is not possible to work out the duration.
 Therefore, you have an initiative called "Operating Model Delivered" represented in Q3.
-Once the roadmap is agreed then you can start on an implementation plan, in which case this could be a Gantt chart that shows the duration of the initiative;
+Once the roadmap is agreed upon, then you can start on an implementation plan, in which case this could be a Gantt chart that shows the duration of the initiative.

 The above options are illustrated below:

 Note, you can distribute the initiative's estimated cost and benefits over multiple stages.
-So, you can define that a portion of the Operating Model Delivered initiative's cost is incurred in Q2 and the benefits are realize starting from Q2 as well.
+So, you can define that a portion of the Operating Model Delivered initiative's cost is incurred in Q2 and the benefits are realized starting from Q2 as well.
 Refer to the Distributing cost over multiple stages and Distributing benefits over multiple stages articles for more details.